HatYaz/AHP/README.md

-Certainly!
-Let's break down the code for the Analytic Hierarchy Process (AHP) implementation using Tkinter:

 1. **Imports:**
    - `tkinter`: Tkinter is the standard GUI library for Python.
 It provides classes for creating GUI applications.
    - `ttk`: The `ttk` module provides access to the Tk themed widget set.